 What is Shoulder Resurfacing Surgery?

-Shoulder resurfacing is a less invasive alternative to a total shoulder replacement for patients who may have arthritis affecting only one portion of the joint.
-Shoulder resurfacing is a type of shoulder arthroplasty that involves placing an implant cap on top of the surface of the humerus bone, creating a smooth, covered surface without the need to remove the entire humeral head of the bone.
-More of the patient’s bone is preserved with this procedure, which means patients can benefit from a quicker recovery.
+Shoulder resurfacing is a less invasive alternative to a total or partial shoulder replacement for patients who may have arthritis affecting only one portion of the joint.
+Shoulder resurfacing is a type of shoulder arthroplasty that involves placing an implant cap on top of the humeral head, creating a smooth, covered surface without the need to remove the parts of the humerus bone.
+More of the patient’s arm bone is preserved with this procedure, which means patients can benefit from a quicker recovery.

 Who is a Good Candidate for Shoulder Resurfacing?

-Shoulder resurfacing, as opposed to shoulder replacement surgery, is not as invasive a procedure, which means it requires less downtime for recovery, as well as provides for a more comfortable physical therapy process.
-Good candidates for the procedure include anyone who is suffering from chronic mild to moderate shoulder joint pain who does not need a total shoulder joint replacement.
+Shoulder resurfacing, as opposed to shoulder replacement surgery, is not as invasive as a surgical procedure, which means it requires less downtime for recovery, as well as provides for a more comfortable postoperative recovery and physical therapy process.
+Good candidates for the procedure include anyone suffering from chronic mild to moderate shoulder arthritis who does not need a total shoulder joint replacement.

 Shoulder Resurfacing Recovery

-Shoulder resurfacing is typically performed under general anesthesia and patients may require a short hospital stay.
+Though shoulder resurfacing is one of the more conservative treatments, it is still typically performed under general anesthesia, and patients may require a short hospital stay.
 In certain cases, the patient may be able to go home the same day.
 The treated arm will be immobilized in a sling for up to six weeks, however, simple activities such as showering, eating, writing, and typing should be possible shortly after the procedure.
 Some pain, discomfort, and limited mobility should be expected for a few weeks after surgery.
 Patients can expect to experience improved mobility and maneuverability in the shoulder a few months after the procedure.

 Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility quickly and healthily.
 Dr. Goldberg’s practice recommends a rehab program that encourages patients to perform specific exercises the first day after surgery and start more comprehensive physical therapy within a week of their operation.
 Implementing a rehab protocol enables patients to return more quickly to their daily activities.